You’ve made a list. You’ve checked it twice. Now it’s time to find a non-visually accessible gift that’s really, really nice!

 The blind and low-vision parents on your holiday gift list definitely deserve a little holiday cheer!
 Whether they’re on the city bus juggling their infant, their groceries, and their cane all at the same time; walking their kids to school in the freezing cold; or figuring out how to help their teenager with print algebra homework, being a parent who is blind sometimes feels like running a marathon along a route you have to personally pave yourself as you run.

-We asked some of the badass blind moms and dads who have appeared as guests on our Bad Blind Moms YouTube series what they would like to receive this year.
+We asked some of the badass blind moms and dads who have appeared as guests on our Bad Blind Moms YouTube series what they would like to receive.
 Here are some thoughtful, fun, and useful gift ideas they shared that are sure to make your friend, co-worker, or family member’s days merry and bright!

 Getting out and about

 Whenever we ask blind and low-vision parents what gifts they would like to receive, the most frequent response is Uber and Lyft gift cards.

 Although some cities in the US have great bus, light rail, and/or subway systems, most smaller cities, towns, and remote areas don’t have adequate public transportation options that allow blind parents to get to work, childcare, school activities, and run errands easily (or sometimes at all).

 Although some of us can partially mitigate this by taking ride-hailing services like Uber and Lyft on a daily basis, it’s a huge expense under the best of circumstances.